donotkg/POLLY/README.md

 AWS Credentials & S3 Setup

 1. ﻿﻿﻿Create an S3 bucket (or two: one for beta, one for prod).
-2. ﻿﻿﻿In your GitHub repository, go to Settings Secrets and variables → Actions and add the following repository secrets: AWS_ACCESS_KEY_ID
+2. In your GitHub repository, go to Settings Secrets and variables → Actions and add the following repository secrets:
+* AWS_ACCESS_KEY_ID
 * ﻿AWS_SECRET_ACCESS_KEY
 * ﻿﻿53_BUCKET_BETA - e.g., my-tts-bucket-beta
 * ﻿﻿S3_PATH_BETA - e.g., audio/beta/example.mp3